Appointment scheduling model in healthcare using clustering algorithms: Numerical results

 \section{Numerical results}

-K-means clustering and hierarchical clustering are known as the two most common clustering methods that are described in Section 3.
-The best number of clusters which is selected on this problem calculated using elbow method.
-In this approach, the K-means clustering method is applied for each number of cluster k between 1 and 10 and the sum of squared errors (SSE) is calculated.
-SSE will always decrease with larger K. (SSE is 0 when K is equal to the number of data points in the data set, because then each data point is its own cluster, and there is no error between it and the center of its cluster).
+The clustering methods implemented in this paper include K-mean, Agglomerative hierarchical, DBSCAN, and OPTICS.
+The Wrapper algorithm is used to determine the most suitable subset of features prior to applying the clustering methods.
+To determine the optimal number of clusters for K-means and Agglomerative Hierarchical methods, we utilized the elbow method. problem calculated using the elbow method.
+In this approach, the K-means clustering method is applied for each number of cluster k between 1 and 10, and the sum of squared errors (SSE) is calculated.
+SSE will always decrease with larger K. (SSE is 0 when K is equal to the number of data points in the data set, because then each data point is its cluster, and there is no error between it and the center of its cluster).
 At some point, the SSE will not decrease much between values, this implies that probably two centers are used in the same grouping of data, so the squared distance to either is similar.
-By using elbow method and using the plot of within-cluster sums of squares (WCSS) versus K, we can find the best priority clusters for this problem.
+By employing the elbow method and examining the plot of Within-Cluster Sums of Squares (WCSS) against k, we can identify the optimal cluster configuration for addressing the problem.
+DBSCAN and OPTICS do not rely on a predefined number of clusters like k-means does.
+The number of clusters is identified based on the density of data points rather than assuming a specific number of clusters.

-As it is shown on Figure \ref{fig:f5}, after K=2 the decreasing of sum of squared distances has lower speed, so it can be concluded that the best K is K=2.
-The next step is finding the best features subset using Wrapper algorithm, subsequently these two clustering methods are applied to cluster the patients into two different classes of high and low priority.
-In order to compare the accuracy of these two clustering methods, Silhouette coefficient is applied.
-Silhouette coefficient is a measurement of comparing the similarity of a point to its own cluster with respect to the other clusters.
-It can be calculated as follows:
+As shown in Figure \ref{fig:f5}, after K=2, the rate of decrease in the sum of squared distances slows down, suggesting that the optimal number of clusters is K=2.
+Additionally, for DBSCAN and OPTICS, a similar number of clusters (K=2) is determined based on the density of the data set.
+The proposed clustering methods are applied to group the patients into two different classes of high and low priority.
+To compare the accuracy of these clustering methods, the Silhouette coefficient is utilized.
+The Silhouette coefficient measures the similarity of a point to its own cluster relative to other clusters.
+It can be computed as follows: